 - S.Res.
 245 (102nd): A resolution expressing the sense of the Senate in support of United ...

-From Jan 1981 to Oct 1992, Dixon missed 192 of 4,353 roll call votes, which is 4.4%.
-This is better than the median of 4.4% among the lifetime records of senators serving in Oct 1992.
+From Jan 1981 to Oct 1992, Dixon missed 195 of 4,355 roll call votes, which is 4.5%.
+This is on par with the median of 4.7% among the lifetime records of senators serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: